KDE/documentation-docs-labplot-org/source/getting_started/quick_start.rst

     :align: center
     :width: 650px

 LabPlot automatically assigned the "Time" column to the X-axis.
-We keep all the other settings as shown below in order to visualize the data in a new ``plot`` on a new ``Worksheet``.
+We keep all the other settings as shown below in order to visualize the data in a new `plot` on a new 'Worksheet'.

 .. figure:: images/LabPlot_Getting_Started_Worksheet.png
     :alt:
     :align: center
     :width: 650px

-Once the ``plot`` is created, you can change its appearance by clicking on it or on one of its identifiable parts and then modifying their properties in the ``Properties Explorer``.
+Once the ``plot`` is created, you can change its appearance by clicking on it or on one of its identifiable parts and then modifying their properties in the :ref:`interface_properties_explorer`.

 Export results
 ------------------

-To export the ``plot`` as an image, choose :menuselection:`Export` from the main menu and specify the location of the output file and other relevant settings:
+To export the `plot` as an image, choose :menuselection:`Export` from the main menu and specify the location of the output file and other relevant settings:

 .. figure:: images/LabPlot_Getting_Started_Export_Dialog.png
     :alt: